Death to Spies: Moment of Truth

 - 10 % negative mentions

-The gameplay of "Death to Spies: Moment of Truth" is heavily inspired by the Hitman series, featuring a focus on stealth mechanics and a disguise system, but it is noted for its difficulty and some clunky controls.
-While many players appreciate the immersive level design and the challenge it presents, others criticize the game for its finicky mechanics, bugs, and a lack of polish that can hinder the overall experience.
-Overall, it offers a unique blend of stealth gameplay with a historical setting, appealing to fans of the genre despite its flaws.
+The gameplay of "Death to Spies: Moment of Truth" is heavily inspired by the Hitman series, featuring a focus on stealth mechanics and a disguise system, though it is noted to be more challenging and less forgiving.
+While some players appreciate the immersive level design and improved controls, others criticize the clunky mechanics, finicky controls, and frustrating AI behavior, leading to a trial-and-error experience.
+Overall, the game offers a mix of enjoyable stealth gameplay and significant flaws, making it a polarizing experience for players.

 - 28 % positive mentions

-The graphics of the game have received mixed reviews, with some players noting that while they are decent for its age (2008), they can appear dull and outdated compared to modern standards.
-Many appreciate the unique art style and atmospheric design, but technical issues and performance drops have been reported.
-Overall, while the graphics may not be groundbreaking, they are considered acceptable and contribute positively to the game's immersive experience.
+The graphics of the game have received mixed reviews, with some players noting that while they are decent for an older title, they can appear dull compared to modern standards.
+Many appreciate the unique art style and atmospheric design, particularly in outdoor settings, but technical issues and frame rate drops have been reported.
+Overall, the graphics are considered acceptable for the game's age, with some improvements over its predecessor, yet they may not meet the expectations of players accustomed to contemporary visuals.

 “Very fun, excellent graphics and a storyline that will keep you attached to the series.”